MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 6. Click **Next**, and then complete the wizard.

 >[!IMPORTANT]
->If a script does not run, for example because a target client is turned off, in the one hour time period, you must run it again.
+>If a script does not run, for example because a target device is turned off during the one hour time period, you must run it again.

 ### Target machine execution

 The script is executed as the *system* or *computer* account on the targeted client(s).
 This account has limited network access.
 Any access to remote systems and locations by the script must be provisioned accordingly.

 ## Script monitoring